DPBayes/PLD-Accountant/README.md

 The method is described in:

 Antti Koskela, Joonas Jälkö, Antti Honkela:
-Computing Tight Differential Privacy Guarantees Using FFT, International Conference on Artificial Intelligence and Statistics (2020)
+Computing Tight Differential Privacy Guarantees Using FFT
+International Conference on Artificial Intelligence and Statistics (2020)

 # API and Usage